Accelize/drm/doc/drm_library_integration.rst

 Petalinux integration
 ---------------------

-We assume you have already a working petalinux build project.
+We assume you have already a working petalinux project.
 From this project you must perform the following modifications:

 Add Accelize DRM Library recipe